-Our headquarters and principal operations are housed in approximately 52,000 square feet of leased space located at 1700 Carnegie Avenue, Santa Ana, California.
+Our headquarters and principal operations are housed in approximately 52,000 square feet of leased office, manufacturing and warehouse space located in Santa Ana, California.
 This facility lease expires in 2015 and contains an option to extend the lease for an additional five years at the market rate at that time.

-For additional information regarding our obligations under property leases, see Note 6 of Notes to Consolidated Financial Statements, included in Part IV, Item 15 of this report.
+For additional information regarding our obligations under property leases, see Note 8 of Notes to Consolidated Financial Statements, included in Part IV, Item 15 of this report.